FON File Format

 typedef struct {

-int num; // The number of images of characters in the file
+int num; // number of glyph images in the file

-int spacing; // The distance between adjacent symbols at the points
+int spacing; // horizontal spacing between adjacent glyphs

-unsigned char* data; // Pointer to the array structures, describing symbol
+unsigned char* data; // pointer to glyph bitmap data

 } Font;